Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsection{How important is it to consider uncertainty when designing an emergency response network?}

 In this section, we quantify the value of robustness by comparing our robust optimization model to the deterministic model (\textbf{NFF}), as well as to a perfect information formulation that solves \textbf{NFF} after the uncertainty has been realized.
 We focus on the situation where 20 new outposts are being located.
 We also examine how the performance gaps vary as the travel time budget is varied.
 The deterministic formulation uses the average demand and baseline travel times with no uncertainty, while the perfect information formulation finds a unique solution for each demand scenario.
+In this section, we directly report the optimization results, rather than evaluating them via simulation.

 Figure~\ref{Robust} displays the response time improvement of the robust and perfect information solutions over the deterministic solution for different levels of travel time uncertainty.
+Because both models are solved using a heuristic, there are instances where the robust solution slightly outperforms the perfect information solution.
 For a travel time budget of 1000 seconds, the robust solution generates a 8.0\% and 8.6\% improvement over the deterministic solution in the median and worst-case average response time, respectively.
 Compared to the perfect information solution, the robust solution has a median average response time that is only 0.8\% worse, with a worst-case average response time that is 1.9\% better.
 As expected, the gains from the robust model increase as the size of the uncertainty set grows.
 For example, with a budget of 10,000 seconds, the robust solution improves upon the deterministic solution by 33.0\% in median and 45.8\% in worst-case average response time.
 At the same time, the performance of the robust solution continues to track the performance of the perfect information solution quite closely.